sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/02-differential-expression.md

 - library size
     + a sample that is sequenced to a higher depth will receive more reads

 `DESeq2` has its' own method of normalising counts.
-You will probably encounter other methods of normalising RNA-seq reads such as *RPKM*, *CPM*, *TPM* etc. [This blog](https://www.rna-seqblog.com/rpkm-fpkm-and-tpm-clearly-explained/) provides a nice explanation of the current thinking. `
+You will probably encounter other methods of normalising RNA-seq reads such as *RPKM*, *CPM*, *TPM* etc. [This blog](https://www.rna-seqblog.com/rpkm-fpkm-and-tpm-clearly-explained/) provides a nice explanation of the current thinking.
+As part of the `DESeq` output, you have the option of downloading normalised counts in various formats.
+Some other online visualisation tools require normalised counts as input, so it is good to have these to-hand.

 In the Galaxy tool panel, under NGS Analysis, select